Underbelly: A Tale of Two Cities: Production

 Filming took place in both Sydney and Melbourne until March 2009.
 Sydney locations Richmond and Warwick Farm were used to portray Griffith in the 1970s.
-Along with these sites, a house in Wahroonga was used to shoot episodes seven and eight.
+Along with these sites, a house in Wahroonga was used for George Freeman's house in later episodes.
 The scenes in Freeman's casino were shot at a hotel in Sefton.
 Writers Peter Gawler and Greg Haddrick have admitted that there is more nudity and sex than in the original.

 Reception

 Critical reception

 Critics praised Kate Ritchie for her performance as Judi Kane.
 Ninemsn's Sam Downing said he was "pleasantly surprised" by her acting.
 Downing expected to be thinking of Ritchie's Home and Away character Sally the whole time, but found "she was surprisingly different and really good".
 TV reviewer and La Trobe University media lecturer Sue Turnbull thought Ritchie managed to cast off her soap opera persona through the role.
 Turnbull said that Ritchie did not overplay her scenes, and the emotion on her face indicated there was "a lot more going on".

 The series received generally positive reviews, but has been criticised for embellishing and dramatising the real events on which is it based.
 In a column for the tabloid The Sydney Daily Telegraph on 24 February 2009, author Keith Moor is highly critical of the events depicted in the show.
 In the article, Moor points out among other things that Trimbole and Clark never met until after Donald Mackay was murdered, that Trimbole had no role in the Great Bookie Robbery nor did he own or live on an orange orchard and that Allison Dine didn't see Clark for three days after he killed Pommy Lewis.
 It is also known that Brian and Les Kane did participate in the Great Bookie Robbery and were not shut out of it as suggested by the show.